blezalex/MobileCFConfigurator/README.md

 once intalled, run cca prepare, cca build, cca run or cca emulate.

-## App connects to the board using WiFi.
+## App connects to the board using WiFi
 For that you need $5 WiFi module ESP8266 and my firmware on it https://github.com/blezalex/Wifi-Cleanflight-Configurator